valsson-group/valsson-group.github.io/_pages/resources/group-meetings.md

 - March 27, 2026
   To be decided
-  Individual Meetings: Jaya, Sara, Kabita, Dipesh  (All meeting moved to Friday, March 27 or other days)
+  Individual Meetings: Jaya, Sara, Kabita, Dipesh  (All moved to Friday, March 27 or other days)

 - March 20, 2026
+  Journal Club -- Jaya
-  To be decided
+  Paper: To be decided
   Individual Meetings: Oriana, Logan, Aloka, Shikshya

 - March 13, 2026